-- Confirmed that the Company's right to explore its property interests had not expired. - Obtained management's written representation in respect to the Company's intention of continue advancing its exploration and evaluation assets. - Assessed the reasonability of the Company's overall financial statement disclosure in respect to its exploration and evaluation assets.
+- Obtained management's written representation in respect to the Company's intention of continue advancing its exploration and evaluation assets. - Assessed the reasonability of the Company's overall financial statement disclosure in respect to its exploration and evaluation assets.

 Other Information